How to name your data room files so visitors don't lose their minds

 Can I set up a data room quickly without technical help?

-Yes - tools like Ellty are built for founders, not IT teams.
-You upload your documents, organize them into folders, and create a shareable link.
+Yes, with tools like Ellty, you can upload your documents, organize them into folders, and create a shareable link.
 The setup itself takes under an hour if your files are already organized.
-The harder part is making sure your documents are named and structured correctly before you upload - which is what this guide is for.
+The harder part is making sure your documents are named and structured correctly before you upload, which is what this guide is for.

 Ellty cta data room.